cronn/cucumber-junit5-example/README.md

 $ ./gradlew test --project-prop includeTags="!second"
 ```

 [build.gradle.kts](https://github.com/cronn/cucumber-junit5-example/blob/main/build.gradle.kts#L36-L43) uses `cucumber.execution.parallel.enabled` to enable parallel test execution by default.
 Additionally, it uses the `cucumber.plugin` option to write a reports file to `build/reports/cucumber.ndjson`, an execution timeline to `build/reports/timeline` and an HTML report to `build/reports/cucumber.html`.
 All Cucumber features/rules/examples/scenarios annotated with `@disabled` are filtered by default and are not executed.
 This project declares an extra dependency to [picocontainer](http://picocontainer.com/) in order to show dependency injection within tests - remove it in case you don't need it.

-Note that while this project uses the JUnit5 platform, it only requires the jupiter-api in order use JUnit 5 assertions.
-Replace this dependency in case you want to use another assertion library like [AssertJ](https://assertj.github.io/doc/).
-If you are planning on running regular JUnit 5 tests along with your Cucumber examples/scenarios, add a dependency to jupiter-engine.
 The Gradle configuration is annotated to help you make changes for your own test setup, thus feel free to modify it!

 [<img src="https://www.cronn.de/img/logo_name_rgb_1200x630.png" alt="cronn GmbH" width="200"/>](https://www.cronn.de/)